Peeta Mellark: Characterization

 Peeta is the same age as Katniss, making him 16 years old in The Hunger Games and 17–18 in Catching Fire and Mockingjay.

 Peeta is of medium height and stocky build, and has ashy blond hair.
 He has blue eyes.
 Peeta's features are described as ranging from handsome, to striking, to even beautiful by Katniss, some of which is brought up and highlighted during his first interview with Caesar Flickerman.
 Part of Peeta's left leg was amputated following the 74th Hunger Games, forcing him to walk with the aid of a prosthetic leg for the rest of his life.
 In the 2012 film adaptation, his leg is never amputated.

 Peeta is considered charming and generous, and possesses a self-deprecating sense of humor.
 He first confuses and later inspires Katniss with his determination to maintain his identity while inside the arena and his refusal to be complicit with the Capitol.

-An accomplished painter and baker on account of working in his family's bakery his whole life and a skilled wrestler at school, Peeta utilizes these skillsets to excel at hand-to-hand combat, camouflage, handling knives, and starting fires.
-Not only is he initially responsible for making the Capitol fall in love with Katniss, Katniss herself says Peeta would be invaluable to the revolution because of his ability "to turn his pain into words that will transform people."
+Through working at his family's bakery, he gained skills in camouflage painting that would later aid him in the games.
+Peeta excels at hand-to-hand combat due to his history of wrestling in his school years.
+Other skills include; handling knives, and starting fires.
+He is initially responsible for endearing Katniss to the Capitol through a performance of romance, and Katniss claims that Peeta is invaluable to the revolution because of his ability "to turn his pain into words that will transform people."

+When asked about the additions of Peeta and Gale to the world of The Hunger Games, Suzanne Collins stated that Peeta's natural inclination is towards diplomacy, in contrast to Gale's more violent outlook.
+Additionally, she explains that the love triangle between Katniss, Peeta and Gale is more about Katniss figuring out her worldview rather than just deciding on a partner.